Squint Treatment in Kolkata

 Accommodative Component Assessment

 We assess the AC/A ratio to determine whether the deviation has a significant accommodative component.
-High AC/A esotropia responds to optical and therapy intervention; surgery without addressing this component is inadequate.
+High AC/A esotropia responds to optical and therapy intervention; surgery without addressing this is inadequate.

 Binocular Vision and Fusion Assessment

-Treatment Recommendation and Rationale
+Treatment Recommendation and Therapy

 Questions to Ask Before Accepting a Surgery Recommendation